adnantheanalyst/CarseatsDataset_R_Analysis/README.md

 # CarseatsDataset_R_Analysis
-Dataset Carseats contains the information about 400 carseats.
+I used Dataset Carseats that contains the information about 400 carseats.
 Data are included in package ISLR.<br>
 <br>
-upload library ISLR
+uploaded library ISLR
 <br>
 library(ISLR)
 <br>